RobSchilderr/nextjs-native-starter/README.md

 - Can't use the massive ecosystem of third-party native SDKs.
 Capacitor can.

 - As of yet, push notifications on iOS for PWA's is not fully done yet.
-Have to say that afer iOS 17 it has gotten quite good, but your users need to be on iOS 17 for this.
+Have to say that afer iOS 17 it has gotten quite good, but your users need to be on iOS 17 for this and have added your app as a PWA.

 - According to Apple, PWA's don't belong in the App Store, and you might be rejected for silly reasons a lot.
 So, you can't be in the App Store and users need to add the webpage to their homescreen, which might create suspicion for non-tech savvy users.
 In the end, common people won't trust a PWA as much as it being in the App Store, which is considered safe.

 - [You can't change the color of the status bar](https://medium.com/appscope/changing-the-ios-status-bar-of-your-progressive-web-app-9fc8fbe8e6ab#:~:text=In%20order%20to%20change%20the,black%20%2C%20and%20black%2Dtranslucent%20.).
 This means that on PWA's with dark mdoe, the status bar will not display the time, connection and battery.
 This can be a trade-off when developing dark-mode applications.

+- You can't control the [native back button](https://discourse.wicg.io/t/set-back-button-url-in-pwas/4112/28), Capacitor can.
+This could potentially lead to [awkward situations](https://x.com/_mathmesquita/status/1714022789928149176?s=46).

 So, if those things matter to you, Capacitor is the way to go.
 You can build your app such that you're building a PWA first but then "enhancing" it with native Capacitor plugins or custom native code.
 The decision is not either/or because Capacitor was built to enable PWAs to run natively with almost 100% code sharing on the web.